nvim-focus/focus.nvim/README.md

 🙌 Compatible with NvimTree, NerdTree, CHADTree, Fern, Telescope, Snap, FZF, Diffview.nvim & QuickFix

-👁️ Currently focussed split/window maximised to the perfect viewing size according to golden ratio
+👁️ Currently focused split/window maximised to the perfect viewing size according to golden ratio

 🏃 Move to existing windows or else create new splits automatically, only a single command